Safety and Maintenance 101

 Tire Pressure

 The tire pressure needs to be checked regularly and wheels cleaned from time to time.
 Bumbleride tires should be kept at around 30psi/2 bar which feels like a properly inflated football, firm but with some give.
+More information on wheel maintenance at the bottom of this page.

 Front Wheel Lock